NeuralEnsemble/pype9/README.md

 * no analog connections between populations (i.e. gap junctions) (gap junctions to be implemented in v0.2)
 * only one event send port per cell (current limitation of NEURON/NEST)
+* names given to 9ML elements are not escaped and therefore can clash with built-in keywords and some method names (e.g. 'lambda' is a reserved keyword in Python). (all 9ML names will be escaped in v0.2)